originell/simpleblog/README.rst

                    If True, category support will be enabled.
                    *Default:* True

 *Note:* If you don't want categories you need to set CATEGORIES to False **before** the initial syncdb.
-Otherwise you'll need perform the sql changes manually or by using one of the nice db altering utilities for django (django-evolution_, South_,...)
+Otherwise you'll need perform the sql changes manually or by using one of the nice db altering utilities for django (django-evolution_, South_, dmigration_,...)

 Help
 ========